jimnarey/alu_auto_builder/README.md

 ## What's New!

-Since beta-1 the following changes have been made:
+New in Beta 3:

+- The tool scrapes bezels and adds them to UCEs/Recipes.
+- Exporting of CoinOpsX assets.
+Videos can be scraped for the first time in order to support this
+- Exporting of marquees resized for the BitPixel.
+- Gamelists can be summarised so it's clear what data/assets were found for each recipe/UCE.
+- The logging output is now included in the GUI rather than a separate console window.
+- Help is included in each GUI dialog rather than a separate one.
+- The tool is more tolerant of different ways of including a custom save partition in recipes.
+- Various bug fixes.

+Beta 2 introduced the following:

 - UCE Building: in addition to building UCEs from roms or a gamelist, the tool can now: build a gamelist from roms, build recipes from a gamelist, build recipes from roms, build a single recipe into a UCE and build multiple UCEs from a directtory of recipes.
 - UCE Editing: you can extract the save partition from a UCE, replace the save partition in a UCE with a new one or edit a UCE save partition in your OS's file manager.
 - Custom save paritions: when building UCEs from recipes (multiple or single) you can include a custom save partition by populating the 'save' subdir of the recipe.
 Include a save.zip, a save.img or simply the files you want to make up the partition (with the right internal folder structure).
 - GUI: it has had a complete overhaul to accommodate managing a broader set of operations/functions.
 - Command line: simplified with a single entry-point (`ucetool`) which has several subcommands, exactly mirroring the functionality of the GUI tool.
 - Help: the command line help is a little clearer.
 The GUI includes comprehensive help for each operation.
 - Structure: much of the work since the last beta involved turning what was a prototype into a more extensible app.
   Adding new functionality is now easier and quicker.

 ## What it is